New Zealand Touring Car Championship 1985 Ending Thoughts [Poll]

 Well, another season here comes to an end.
 It’s the first one I’ve organised here at HSO.
 I can’t help but feel a bit teary eyed that it’s already over, it feels like it jus started a few days ago.

-Positives… From a personal viewpoint it feels like the championship went as well as I could have hoped for it to go.
-The Race lenghts seems to have been just about perfect for these cars.
-Long enough to make the tires to have an effect (meaning good conservation and consistency payed of) while they still were sprint races meaning that outright pace may as well also be the way to go.
 The Car Allocations seems to have been good.
 We’ve had 5 different winners in 6 races and 4 different makes of cars being used by our 5 race winners this season.
 I consider that a personal victory since no-one, maybe except David who were absolutely dominant around Wellington, were dominant on every occasion and streaking away with races to a massive championship win.
 I think this is one of the tightest championships HSO has seen, which is another aim of HSO, to make it possible for anyone, if they drive well, to have a shot at the championships.
-The Broadcasts seems to, despite me being alone and doing both broadcast and admin duty at every round, have been enjoyable for everyone to watch.

-Negatives… Some niggly little issues meant that it wasn’t all smooth sailing.
-Especially the last two rounds I think it was were plagued by issues on the server side.
-That, on the other hand, will hopefully be but a memory as of the new year and season where we’ll look to have a grand spanking new server.
-I’m somewhat disappointed that pitstops weren’t as big a factor to success as I would have wished for when I tried to put the championship together.
 The final bit is that I forgot to double check if driver swaps were allowed by the server ahead of the final round.
 That made me really frustrated, as could probably be heard on the broadcast, but a lesson to be learnt from.
 I’ll now never again, I hope, assume anything in regards to the game and its settings until I’ve double-checked that it’s correctly set up.

-General Thoughts and Banter… I’m extremely happy that the turn-out for this series was as good as it was.
-Especially managing a full grid for the 2nd to last round and, bar 2 cars, increase the grid size for the final round (although it was moved to a weekend).
-That bodes well and I hope that we’ll be able to run another championship on Wednesday nights next year.
-The racing we saw in the championship well compares to that of BTCC 1996 of last year.
-Many close and, by the looks of it, almost always hard but fair fights where knowledge and wits could be seen and enjoyed me and others watching the races.
 It was also wonderful to have a bit of interaction in the broadcast chat.
 It made it much easier to know if I, as a broadcaster, was doing the right thing and made me, as an admin, feel that what I had decided along with my fellow admins, had been the correct series to go along with the less contact oriented F1 and Can-Am championships.
 It seems us drivers need something like this to keep our head on in other series where contact has far bigger repercussions compared to these Tin-Top machines.

-Ending… I’m overall, again, very happy with how the championship turned out no matter the issues we had to work with or around.
 A massive thanks goes out to my fellow admins Jason White (Knowledge and Broadcast Graphics), Richard Coxon (Behind the scenes DataBase work, adding in results and keeping the main page up to date as well as insights into car allocations and keeping the threads up to date), Juha Bos (Car allocations and Up to date Threads), Alberto Ibanez (Knowledge and Car Allocations) and Richard Wilks (Improvements to the mod through sounds and cars along with Alberto).
-Thanks too to everyone who took part in the championship and making it a great experience for me to admin.
-You’ve given me a lot of joy by ringing as much as you can out of these old Touring Car machines and providing some fantastic racing to watch while doing so.

 Dependent on how the poll goes you will see another TCL championship during next year.
 What it is we’ll see.
 We already have some ideas among the admins what we’d like it to be if we decide to go with TCL but time will have to tell.